celestiaorg/docs/learn/retrievability.md

 nodes will be able to query historic blob data in namespaces from archival nodes, as long as archival nodes exist on the public network.

-Once pruning is implemented, light nodes will only perform data availability sampling for blocks within the data recency window of 30 days.
+Once pruning is fully implemented, light nodes will only perform data availability sampling for blocks within the data recency window of 30 days.

 ## Suggested practices for rollups